 - Start with the upper lid.
 Put the fingertip in the corner of the eye next to the nose, just resting on the eyelid above the lashes.
 Sweep the finger gently but firmly along the eyelid to the other side.

 - Repeat this with the lower lid, placing the fingertip below the lashes and repeat the same motion.

 - Repeat this action 5 to 10 times over about 30 seconds immediately after the warming.

 You should always be careful with the massage pressure.
 It should be firm but relatively comfortable, but try not to press hard enough to hurt your

 - eyeball beneath your closed eyelids.
 Massages should always be done with your eyes shut.

 The final step is to clean the eyelids.
 This can be done in any of the following ways:

-- The traditional way is to use a cotton wool bud dipped in diluted baby shampoo.
+- Washing eyes with baby shampoo is the traditional way to clean the eyelids.
 Add a few drops of baby shampoo to a small cup of warm water so that the ratio of water to shampoo is 10:1.
-Squeeze out the excess liquid from the cotton bud to stop it dripping into your eyes, which can cause irritations.
+Use a cotton wool bud dipped in the shampoo and water solution, ensuring that you squeeze out the excess liquid from the cotton bud to stop it dripping into your eyes, which can cause irritations.
 Try to clean any crust at the base of the eyelids.
 Once your eyelids are clean, wash off the shampoo using a flannel or wash cloth.